panzerdragoonlegacy/website/DEVELOPMENT.md

 3. Open psql in an interactive terminal.

-   `docker exec -it website_database_1 psql -U postgres`
+   `docker exec -it website-database-1 psql -U postgres`

+4. Delete any old versions of the webapp database and user (if required):

+   `DROP DATABASE panzerdragoonlegacy;`

+   `DROP USER panzerdragoonlegacy;`

-4. Create a user for the webapp that matches what is in the backup:
+5. Create a user and database for the webapp that matches what is in the backup:

-   `CREATE USER panzerdragoonlegacy WITH ENCRYPTED PASSWORD 'PASSWORDHERE';`
+   `CREATE USER panzerdragoonlegacy;`

-5. Create a database (drop old database first if required):

-   `DROP DATABASE panzerdragoonlegacy;` (if required)

    `CREATE DATABASE panzerdragoonlegacy;`